Bristol Garden Club By Laws

 Membership

-Section 1: The club shall be limited to 49 active members and 20 associate members.
-In addition, past presidents may be invited to become honorary members from time to time by the Executive Board.
+Section 1: The club shall be limited to 69 active and associate members.
+The Executive Board has the authority to determine the ratio of active and associate members within the above cap on membership.
+In addition, past presidents may be invited to become Honorary Friends from time to time by the Executive Board.
 Membership is open to all.

 a) Fails to uphold the objectives of the club, as stated in the bylaws.

-b) Fails to meet attendance requirements as specified in ARTICLE III Section 2 and 3.
+b) Fails to meet attendance requirements as specified in ARTICLE III Section 2.

-c) Allows payment of dues to fall in arrears for a period of sixty days.
+c) Allows payment of dues to fall in arrears for a period of ninety days.

 d) Submits a letter of resignation to the Executive Board.